 The submission of the Complainant raised a number of concerns for the Board.
-Of primary concern is the lack of market evidence or analysis in the percentage adjustment being applied to the sales.
-During questioning by the Board, the Complainant referred the Board to the AAG Valuation Methodology (C1, Page 18) and the Statement from the Appraisal Institute of Canada - 'It is the appraiser's experience and judgement that is important," and therefore there was no need to submit any evidence as to how the adjustments were derived.
+Of primary concern to the Board is the lack of market evidence or analysis in the percentage adjustment being applied by the Complainant to the sale comparables.
+During questioning by the Board, the Complainant referred the Board to the AAG Valuation Methodology (C1, Page 19) and the Statement from the Appraisal Institute of Canada - 'It is the appraiser's experience and judgement that is important," and therefore there was no need to submit any evidence as to how the adjustments were derived.